alexi.sh

 iPhone lying on a minimal dark surface, screen off, clean industrial aesthetic

 Four years after its debut against Pegasus, iOS Lockdown Mode has matured across iOS 16, 17, and 18.
-We track every change, measure 2026 performance on WebKit 18.x, and tell you exactly who should enable it.
+We track every change, explain the 2026 performance trade-offs on WebKit 18.x, and tell you exactly who should enable it.

-When Apple announced Lockdown Mode in July 2022, it was a direct response to the industrialization of mobile spyware — specifically the Pegasus exploit chain that had compromised iPhones belonging to journalists and political figures worldwide.
-An article published on this site at the time documented the Safari-level impact in technical detail: JIT compilation disabled, twelve web APIs silenced, benchmark scores collapsing by up to 95%.
+Apple announced Lockdown Mode in July 2022.
+It was a direct reply to the rise of mass-produced mobile spyware.
+The main trigger was the Pegasus exploit chain, which had broken into iPhones owned by journalists and political figures worldwide.
+An article on this site at the time covered the Safari-level impact in detail: JIT compilation off, a dozen web APIs silenced, and JavaScript benchmark scores dropping sharply.

 1. Quick recap: what Lockdown Mode is and why it exists

 Lockdown Mode is an opt-in, system-wide hardening state for iPhone, iPad, and Mac.
-It is not a privacy setting — it is an anti-exploitation measure.
-The threat model is narrow and specific: a user who is a plausible target of a government or sophisticated criminal actor willing to deploy zero-click exploits, meaning attacks that require no user interaction and no detectable indicator of compromise.
+It is not a privacy setting.
+It is an anti-exploitation measure.
+The threat model is narrow and clear.
+The target user is someone a government or skilled criminal might attack with zero-click exploits.
+These are attacks that need no user action and leave no clear sign of harm.

-Enabling Lockdown Mode requires navigating to Settings → Privacy & Security → Lockdown Mode and restarting the device.
+To enable Lockdown Mode, you go to Settings β†’ Privacy & Security β†’ Lockdown Mode and restart the device.
 Nothing is automatic.
-No certificate or enterprise profile is required.
-This simplicity was deliberate: the feature targets users who may not be technically sophisticated, operating in high-risk environments where setup friction has real costs.
+No certificate or enterprise profile is needed.
+This simplicity was on purpose.
+The feature targets users who may not be tech-savvy and who work in high-risk settings where setup friction has real costs.

-The opt-in rate globally is difficult to measure precisely, but Apple's own figures and independent security research (Citizen Lab, Access Now) suggest somewhere between 0.03% and 0.08% of active iOS devices — concentrated among NGO workers, journalists in conflict zones, legal professionals in sensitive jurisdictions, and corporate security teams in regulated industries.
+The global opt-in rate is hard to measure exactly.
+But Apple's own figures and outside security research (Citizen Lab, Access Now) suggest between 0.03% and 0.08% of active iOS devices.
+The users cluster among NGO workers, journalists in conflict zones, legal staff in sensitive places, and corporate security teams in regulated fields.

 2. Evolution across iOS 16, 17, and 18

-Lockdown Mode launched as a Safari-and-messages hardening feature.
-Over three annual iOS releases it has expanded into a broader platform security posture.
+Lockdown Mode launched as a way to harden Safari and Messages.
+Across three yearly iOS releases, it has grown into a broader platform security stance.

 iOS 16 (2022): The launch version.
-Restrictions applied to Safari (JIT ban, web API blocklist), Messages (link preview and attachment restrictions, filtering unknown senders), FaceTime (blocking calls from unknown numbers), and wired accessories (USB/Lightning accessories require unlock to connect).
+The limits applied to Safari (JIT ban, web API blocklist), Messages (link preview and attachment limits, plus filtering of unknown senders), FaceTime (blocking calls from unknown numbers), and wired accessories (USB/Lightning accessories require unlock to connect).
 HomeKit camera footage sharing was also restricted.

-iOS 17 (2023): The most substantive update to Lockdown Mode to date.
+iOS 17 (2023): The biggest update to Lockdown Mode to date.
 Apple added macOS Sonoma support with full feature parity for Mac.
-On iPhone and iPad, iOS 17 extended wireless restrictions — specifically targeting 2G network downgrades and certain Wi-Fi profile injection vectors that had been used in IMSI-catcher attacks.
-The web API blocklist grew: WebGL2 and SharedArrayBuffer (when not served in a strict cross-origin isolated context) were added.
-Per-contact FaceTime exemptions arrived, allowing users to whitelist specific callers rather than applying a blanket block.
-HomeKit restrictions were tightened further, and Messages gained a stricter attachment filter that covers additional file types documented in commercial exploit kits.
+On iPhone and iPad, iOS 17 widened the wireless limits.
+It targeted 2G network downgrades and certain Wi-Fi profile injection vectors used in IMSI-catcher attacks.
+The web API blocklist grew too.
+WebGL2 and SharedArrayBuffer (when not served in a strict cross-origin isolated context) were added.
+Per-contact FaceTime exemptions arrived.
+Now users could whitelist specific callers rather than block them all.
+HomeKit limits got tighter.
+And Messages gained a stricter attachment filter that covers more file types seen in commercial exploit kits.

 iOS 18 (2024): iOS 18 refined rather than expanded.
-The headline addition was granular per-app exemptions — instead of toggling Lockdown Mode on or off at the system level, users can now grant individual apps (including third-party apps) the ability to run with reduced restrictions.
-This is significant for power users who need, say, a web development tool or a media player to function normally while keeping Lockdown active everywhere else. watchOS 10 introduced a Lockdown Mode for Apple Watch that focuses on wireless connectivity (Bluetooth and Wi-Fi hardening) without the full web restrictions, which are not relevant to watchOS.
-On the Safari side, some WebCodecs features and advanced WebRTC negotiation paths were added to the blocklist.
+The headline addition was granular per-app exemptions.
+Instead of turning Lockdown Mode on or off for the whole system, users can now let individual apps (including third-party apps) run with fewer limits.
+This matters for power users.
+Say you need a web development tool or a media player to work normally while keeping Lockdown active everywhere else. watchOS 10 brought a Lockdown Mode for Apple Watch.
+It focuses on wireless connectivity (Bluetooth and Wi-Fi hardening) without the full web limits, which do not apply to watchOS.
+On the Safari side, some WebCodecs features and advanced WebRTC negotiation paths joined the blocklist.

-iOS 18.4+ (2025–2026): Point releases have not added major Lockdown features but have incorporated Lockdown-adjacent hardening: Controlled Memory Integrity (a hardware-assisted exploit mitigation on A17 Pro and M-series chips) and Pointer Authentication improvements.
-These are not Lockdown Mode features per se, but they reduce the window of benefit that a motivated attacker would gain from Lockdown being disabled.
+iOS 18.4+ (2025–2026): Point releases have not added major Lockdown features.
+But they have brought Lockdown-adjacent hardening: Controlled Memory Integrity (a hardware-assisted exploit mitigation on A17 Pro and M-series chips) and Pointer Authentication improvements.
+These are not Lockdown Mode features as such.
+Still, they shrink the gain an attacker would get from Lockdown being off.

 3. Safari restrictions in depth: the JIT ban and the web API blocklist

-The Safari restrictions remain the most technically consequential part of Lockdown Mode for everyday browsing.
+The Safari limits stay the most technically important part of Lockdown Mode for everyday browsing.

 JIT disabled.
-JavaScriptCore compiles JavaScript to native machine code at runtime for performance.
+JavaScriptCore builds JavaScript into native machine code at runtime for speed.
 Lockdown Mode forces JSC into interpreter-only mode.
-The interpreter is safe and deterministic, but slow — particularly on code patterns (hot loops, polymorphic inline caches, speculative optimizations) that JIT was designed to handle.
-There is no way to selectively re-enable JIT for a specific page without fully disabling Lockdown Mode for that origin via the exemption mechanism.
+The interpreter is safe and predictable, but slow.
+That shows most on code patterns (hot loops, polymorphic inline caches, speculative optimizations) that JIT was built to handle.
+You cannot turn JIT back on for one page on its own.
+You can only do it by switching Lockdown Mode off for that origin through the exemption tool.

-Font display restrictions.
-System fonts and a curated safe list are permitted.
-Remote font loading via @font-face from external CDNs is restricted.
+Font display limits.
+System fonts and a vetted safe list are allowed.
+Remote font loading via @font-face from outside CDNs is blocked.
 This limits a class of font enumeration and rendering-timing attacks.

 ServiceWorkers behavior.
-ServiceWorkers can register but their capabilities are restricted: they cannot use background sync, push notifications, or certain fetch interception patterns that have been used in persistent tracking.
+ServiceWorkers can still register, but their powers are cut.
+They cannot use background sync, push notifications, or certain fetch interception patterns used in persistent tracking.

 The blocked API list (2026 complete picture):

-The pattern across additions is consistent: any API that combines (a) significant fingerprinting entropy, (b) cross-origin capability, or (c) a history of use in documented exploit chains is a candidate for the blocklist.
+The pattern across additions is steady.
+An API joins the blocklist if it has (a) high fingerprinting entropy, (b) cross-origin reach, or (c) a record of use in known exploit chains.

 The "complex web tech" framing.
-Apple has deliberately avoided publishing a complete, enumerated specification of what Lockdown Mode disables.
-This is strategic — a complete public list is a roadmap for attackers to identify what remains available.
-Security researchers (WebKit contributors, Citizen Lab, and independent testers) have reverse-engineered the current state, and the list above reflects 2026 empirical testing rather than official documentation.
+Apple has chosen not to publish a full, itemized spec of what Lockdown Mode turns off.
+This is on purpose.
+A full public list would be a map for attackers to spot what still works.
+Security researchers (WebKit contributors, Citizen Lab, and outside testers) have reverse-engineered the current state.
+So the list above reflects 2026 hands-on testing, not official docs.

 4. Real-world adoption: who actually uses Lockdown Mode

-Usage estimates converge on a narrow but stable population.
+Usage estimates point to a narrow but steady group.

 Documented user categories (from Citizen Lab, Access Now Digital Security Helpline, and Freedom of the Press Foundation reports, 2023–2025):